alonsobsd/wazuh-agent-makejail/README.md

 # wazuh-agent-makejail
-Wazuh-agent makejail is a [AppJail](https://github.com/DtxdF/AppJail) template ([AppJail-makejail](https://github.com/AppJail-makejails)) used by deploy a testing [Wazuh](https://wazuh.com/) agent on [FreeBSD](https://freebsd.org/).
+Wazuh-agent makejail is a [AppJail](https://github.com/DtxdF/AppJail) template [AppJail-makejail](https://github.com/AppJail-makejails) used by deploy a testing [Wazuh](https://wazuh.com/) agent on [FreeBSD](https://freebsd.org/).
 The principal goals are helps us to fast way install, configure and run wazuh-agent into a FreeBSD jail.
 It can be helpful for monitoring jail containers.
 Take on mind this container as is must be used by testing/learning purpose and it is not recommended for production because it has a minimal configuration for run wazuh.

 ![image](https://github.com/alonsobsd/wazuh-agent-makejail/assets/11150989/c72cdfda-7a38-40a8-8866-dac31682d407)

 ![image](https://github.com/alonsobsd/wazuh-agent-makejail/assets/11150989/0b0a3b1a-b14b-4763-970d-df27ff12100f)

 ## Requirements
 Before you can install wazuh-agent using this template you need a working wazuh-manager running and some other configurations.
-For deploy a wazuh single-node cluster (including wazuh-manager) you can use my [wazuh-makejail] (https://github.com/alonsobsd/wazuh-makejail).
+For deploy a wazuh single-node cluster (including wazuh-manager) you can use my [wazuh-makejail](https://github.com/alonsobsd/wazuh-makejail).
 For testing purpose you can use the same FreeBSD host for install wazuh-manager and wazuh-agent.

 #### Enable Packet filter
 We need add somes lines to /etc/rc.conf